 - The faculty and staff members shall be appointed for staggered three-year terms, with one faculty position and one staff position becoming vacant each year on September 1st.
 The student members shall be appointed for one-year terms.

-- Faculty members shall be appointed by the Vice Chancellor based upon nominating recommendations received from the Faculty Senate.
-Staff members shall be appointed by the Vice Chancellor based upon nominating recommendations received from the Staff Council.
-Student members shall be appointed by the Vice Chancellor based upon nominating recommendations received from the Student Government Association or the Vice Chancellor for Student Affairs office.
+- Faculty members shall be appointed by the Vice Chancellor, or designee based upon nominating recommendations received from the Faculty Senate.
+Staff members shall be appointed by the Vice Chancellor, or designee based upon nominating recommendations received from the Staff Council.
+Student members shall be appointed by the Vice Chancellor, or designee, based upon nominating recommendations received from the Student Government Association or the Student Affairs office.

 - The Committee shall designate one of the members as chair.
 In addition, such ex-officio members as may be deemed appropriate by the Vice Chancellor shall participate in and lend their expertise to discussions of campus parking and traffic policy as scheduled.